 Florida, especially the Miami area, has a huge, celebrated immigrant population.
 Many of the people living in Florida are permanent residents, immigrants, tourists, international students, and other non-U.S.-citizens.
 If you faced a serious injury in an accident in Miami or the surrounding areas, you may be wondering how your immigration status and citizenship might affect your right to sue.
 Rest assured that as long as you are in the United States, you should have every legal right to file a lawsuit for injuries you suffered in the U.S. Prosper Shaked, our Miami personal injury lawyer for non-citizens, may be able to help.
-Contact The Law Offices of Prosper Shaked for more information about how to file a lawsuit if you are not a U.S. citizen.
+Contact Prosper Shaked Accident Injury Attorneys PA for more information about how to file a lawsuit if you are not a U.S. citizen.

 Can Immigrants, Permanent Residents, and Tourists Sue in the United States?